Most freelancers should save 30%–40% of their gross revenue on a monthly basis. Where you land inside that range depends on:

 IRS is progressive.
 The amount depends on your taxable income, not your revenue.

-If you’re in the simplified regime, taxable income is calculated by applying a coefficient to gross income.
+If you’re in the simplified regime, the taxable income is calculated by applying a coefficient to gross income.
 For many professional services, the commonly used coefficient is 0.75 (i.e., 75% of revenue is treated as taxable income).

 IRS then applies progressive rates to your taxable income which can go up to 48%.

-If you are taxed jointly with a partner who earns less income, the overall IRS burden is usually lower.
+For example, if you are taxed jointly with a partner who earns less income, the overall IRS burden is usually lower.
 Having dependants also usually reduces the effective IRS tax rate.

 This means that your income tax bill is not a fixed percent of revenue.
 But one thing is certain: it rises as your taxable income rises.